This is the seventh year with Gardener Cary George in charge of the Garden.

 Elected to their offices at the Board of Directors meeting: Joyce Smeby, President; Harriet Betzold, Vice-President; Kathryn Stennes, Secretary; and Ann kessen, Treasurer.

 For committee assignments: Betty Bryan was membership chair, Shirley Schultz was Volunteer coordinator, Sallie Cole was Memorials chair, Richard Bartholomew was Historian, and Kathy Stennes was newsletter editor.
-Beginning in the Summer of 1992 The Friends sold Martha Hellaner's book and placed order forms in the newsletter.
-Mel Duoos handled the mailing of orders for a number of years, then when he died, his wife Barbara continued to do it until the about 2004.
+Beginning in the Summer of 1992 The Friends started selling Martha Hellaner's book and placed order forms in the newsletter.
+Mel Duoos handled the mailing of orders for a number of years, then when he died, his wife Barbara continued to do it until the about 2004 when Gary Bebeau took over mailing.

 Below: The 1993 Board of Directors.
 Front row: Geri Benavides, Betty Bryan, Shirley Schultz, Joyce Smaby, Gloria Miller; middle: Mel Duoos; back row: Cary George, Rick Bartholomew, Ken Avery, Connie Bartz-Lavoie, Kathleen Wolgamott, Harriet Betzold, Kathryn Stennes, Sallie Cole.
 Not in photo: Ann Kessen.
 Friends photo.